 Annual Cash Incentive Compensation.
 The Company's named executive officers and other employees participate in the Company's cash incentive plan in accordance with stockholder-approved criteria specified in our omnibus incentive plans.
-Currently, the annual cash incentive plan is designed to motivate the named executive officers by directly linking the payment of cash incentive compensation to the attainment of designated Company earnings per share ("EPS") levels.
-The Committee may determine whether adjustments should be made to reflect non-recurring or extraordinary items affecting the Company's EPS calculated in accordance with applicable accounting rules.
-The annual cash incentive compensation for all of the named executive officers other than Mr. Caparella is based solely on the level of achievement of Company adjusted EPS.
-Mr. Caparella's annual cash incentive compensation is based 75% on the level of achievement of Company adjusted EPS and 25% on the level of achievement of designated net room night booking goals for our Gaylord Hotels operating division.
-When awarding annual cash incentive compensation, the Committee also considers whether the named executive officer's individual strategic objectives were met.
-The Committee also has the policy that an executive officer is not eligible for annual cash incentive compensation unless he or she achieves a "meets" expectations or greater individual annual performance rating.
-The Committee has the discretion under the Company's Incentive Compensation Plan to lower a participant's annual cash bonus in the event the Committee is not satisfied that the individual satisfied his or her annual performance objectives.
+In 2008, the annual cash incentive plan was designed to motivate the named executive officers by directly linking the payment of cash incentive compensation to the attainment of designated Company earnings per share ("EPS") levels.
+The Committee also could determine whether adjustments should be made to reflect non-recurring or extraordinary items affecting the Company's EPS calculated in accordance with applicable accounting rules.
+The annual cash incentive compensation for all of the named executive officers other than Mr. Caparella in 2008 was based solely on the level of achievement of Company adjusted EPS.

+Mr. Caparella's annual cash incentive compensation in 2008 was based 50% on the level of achievement of designated financial goals for our Gaylord Hotels operating division, 25% on the level of achievement of Company adjusted EPS and 25% on the level of achievement of designated net room night booking goals for our Gaylord Hotels operating division.
+However, Mr. Caparella was not eligible to receive the portions of his annual cash incentive compensation based on Gaylord Hotels net room nights booking goals and Company adjusted EPS if our Gaylord Hotels division did not meet the "threshold" achievement level of the Gaylord Hotels financial goals designated by the Committee.

+When awarding annual cash incentive compensation in 2008, the Committee also considered whether the named executive officer's individual strategic objectives were met, as well as certain economic and operating factors related to the Company as noted below.
+The Committee has the policy that an executive officer is not eligible for annual cash incentive compensation unless he or she achieves a "meets" expectations or greater individual annual performance rating.
+The Committee has the discretion under the Company's cash incentive plan to lower a participant's annual cash bonus in the event the Committee is not satisfied that the individual satisfied his or her annual performance objectives.

-The Committee approved the specific financial performance goals for the Company and each division and the amounts of the bonus pools to be established upon attainment of these goals for 2007.
-The Committee also approved the following potential bonus award opportunities (set as a percentage of base salary) for each named executive officer for 2007:
+The Committee approved the specific financial performance goals for the Company and each division and the amounts of the bonus pools to be established upon attainment of these goals for 2008.
+The Committee also approved the following potential bonus award opportunities (set as a percentage of base salary) for each named executive officer for 2008: